timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 updates running in the data layer if the `vertag` being submitted by the user doesn't match the `vertag` in of the record in the database, preventing your users from updating an entry based on stale data.

+Another example of the data layer's responsibilities is cache invalidation.
 In Townsourced, the code to determine when to invalidate and update *memcached* entries exists in the `data` layer, not the `app` layer.
-The `app` layer shouldn't worry about how data is stored or retrieved, it should only concern itself with the structure and behavior of it's types.
+The `app` layer shouldn't worry about *how* data is stored or retrieved, it should only concern itself with the structure and behavior of its types.

 ## Putting it all together